bfeldatwilio/node-react-canvas/README.md

 2: react client application in client folder
 3: salesforce Aura component in the force-app folder

 This project does not have proper error handling or full unit testing, and is currently for example only.
+The FLEX SID isn't functional yet.
+If someone wants to take a stab at adding it based on this projects architecture, go for it!

 ## Get it running